Lumbia Airfield

-Lumbia Airfield (ICAO: RPML), formerly known as Lumbia Airport and Cagayan de Oro Airport, is an air base and was the main airport that served the general areas of Cagayan de Oro and Northern Mindanao, in the province of Misamis Oriental in the Philippines.
-It was the second busiest airport in Mindanao, after Francisco Bangoy International Airport in Davao City before the opening of Laguindingan International Airport.
+Lumbia Airfield (ICAO: RPML), formerly known as Lumbia Airport and Cagayan de Oro Airport, is an air base and was the main civilian airport that served the general areas of Cagayan de Oro and Northern Mindanao, in the province of Misamis Oriental in the Philippines.
+It was the second busiest airport in Mindanao, after Francisco Bangoy International Airport in Davao City before the opening of Laguindingan Airport.

 It was classified as a Class 1 principal (major domestic) airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation that is responsible for the operations airports in the Philippines (except major international ones).

 Lumbia Airfield took its name from its location in Barangay Lumbia.
 It now serves as a minor air base of the Philippine Air Force, with service equipment of OV-10 Bronco aircraft as well as UH-1 Huey and MD-520MG Defender helicopters.

-On June 15, 2013, Laguindingan International Airport in the municipality of Laguindingan, Misamis Oriental, some 46 km northwest of the city, replaced Lumbia Airport.
+On June 15, 2013, Laguindingan Airport in the municipality of Laguindingan, Misamis Oriental, some 46 km northwest of the city, replaced Lumbia Airport.
 The new airport serves Northern Mindanao, as well as its major cities, Iligan and Cagayan de Oro.

 History

 Lumbia Airfield was opened in the 1930s during the American occupation of the Philippines.
 In World War II, the Japanese controlled the airstrip, with the runway being extended by the use of forced labor.

 It remained as Cagayan de Oro's only airport, as the city grew in size and population.
 However, it came to the point where Lumbia airport could no longer keep up with CDO's rapid growth.
 Additionally, its higher elevation above the city meant that many flights had to divert during rain or thick fog.

+Before the last flight, the passengers are limited and the other airline's check-in and drop-off counters were closed.
+Only Philippine Airlines and Cebu Pacific check-in and drop-off counters were left open.
+Arrivals began closing in 21:30 (11:30 PM) on June 14.

-At 22:00 (10:00pm) on Friday, June 14, 2013, the last passenger flight departed the former Lumbia Airport, signalling the end of a chapter in Philippine aviation history.
-The IATA code CGY was transferred to Laguindingan Airport.
+On June 14, 2013, at 22:00 (10:00 PM) local time, the last commercial passenger flight departed the former Lumbia Airport, signalling the end of a chapter in Philippine aviation history.
+The IATA code CGY was reassigned to Laguindingan Airport.

+After the last flight, the stores owned by owners were rapidly stripped out and moved to other places in Misamis Oriental and the all security screening equipment were moved and transferred to Laguindingan Airport.
+Construction workers and engineers stripped out the stores and office quarters for use by military offices and bedrooms.